Contact Dr Timothy Farewell

 Current activitiesCurrent research theme areas:

-Water Industry: Environmental impacts on assets, and asset management planning, sewer flooding, pipe vulnerabilities to corrosion or fracture, climate change.
+Water Industry: Predicting where and when pipes are most likely to fail.
+Environmental impacts on assets, and asset management planning, sewer flooding, pipe vulnerabilities to corrosion or fracture, climate change.

 Government: enabling effective soils-related decision making by non-soil scientists working for the Crown, Executive Agencies, local and regional governments and related organisations.